cemre-2187/django-rest-framework-boilerplate/README.md

 ## API Documentation

 You can access the API documentation through Swagger UI.
-After starting the development server, go to `http://localhost:8000/swagger/`.
+After starting the development server, go to `http://localhost:8000/swagger` or `http://localhost:8000/redoc/`.

 ## Project Structure